-Bio: Winston Chiong is an assistant professor at the UCSF Weill Institute for Neurosciences’ Memory and Aging Center, and he is associate director of the UCSF/UC Hastings Consortium on Law, Science and Health Policy.
-He received his PhD in philosophy from New York University and his MD from UCSF.
-Alongside his training in behavioral neurology at UCSF, he has undertaken postdoctoral research training in cognitive neuroscience and neuroimaging at UC Berkeley.
-He serves as a member of the Neuroethics Division of the National Institutes of Health BRAIN (Brain Research through Advancing Innovative Neurotechnologies) Multi-Council Working Group and the American Academy of Neurology's Ethics, Law and Humanities Committee.
+Winston received his PhD degree in philosophy from New York University and his MD degree from UCSF.
+After his neurology residency at UCSF, he underwent postdoctoral research training in cognitive neuroscience and neuroimaging at UC Berkeley and clinical training in dementia at the UCSF Memory and Aging Center.
+He is Co-Chair of the UCSF Department of Neurology Diversity Committee and is a member of the UCSF Medical Center Ethics Committee.
+Nationally, he serves on the Neuroethics Working Group of the National Institutes of Health BRAIN (Brain Research through Advancing Innovative Neurotechnologies) Multi-Council Working Group and the American Academy of Neurology’s Ethics, Law and Humanities Committee.